serengil/deepface/README.md

 **Dockerized Service**

 You can deploy the deepface api on a kubernetes cluster with docker.
-The following shell script will serve deepface on `localhost:5000`.
-You need to re-configure the Dockerfile if you want to change the port.
-Then, even if you do not have a development environment, you will be able to consume deepface services.
+The following [shell script](https://github.com/serengil/deepface/blob/master/scripts/dockerize.sh) will serve deepface on `localhost:5000`.
+You need to re-configure the [Dockerfile](https://github.com/serengil/deepface/blob/master/Dockerfile) if you want to change the port.
+Then, even if you do not have a development environment, you will be able to consume deepface services such as verify and analyze.
 You can also access the inside of the docker image to run deepface related commands.
-Please follow the instructions in the shell script.
+Please follow the instructions in the [shell script](https://github.com/serengil/deepface/blob/master/scripts/dockerize.sh).

 ```shell
 cd scripts